Breaking My Heart (Reiley song)

 "Breaking My Heart" is a song by Faroese singer and social media influencer Reiley, released on 19 January 2023.
-The song is set to represent Denmark in the Eurovision Song Contest 2023 after winning Dansk Melodi Grand Prix 2023, the Danish national selection for that year's Eurovision Song Contest.
+The song represented Denmark in the Eurovision Song Contest 2023 after winning Dansk Melodi Grand Prix 2023, the Danish national selection for that year's Eurovision Song Contest.

 Background

-The song was written and composed by Rani Petersen with Norwegian Bård Mathias Bonsaksen, Sivert Hjeltnes Hagtvet and Swedish Hilda Stenmalm.
+The song was written and composed by Reiley with the Norwegians Bård Mathias Bonsaksen and Sivert Hjeltnes Hagtvet, and the Swede Hilda Stenmalm.

-According to Reiley, the song was written during a "toxic" romantic relationship that Reiley had faced.
-In an interview with the Eurovision YouTube fan channel Eurovision Fantasia, Reiley reported that he knew that the person was not good for them, but had still wanted to keep coming back to them regardless.
-Reiley had put the song in a folder, and decided to make it into a song when he had heard of Dansk Melodi Grand Prix 2023.
+Reiley, discussing the song in an interview with a Eurovision YouTube fan channel, Eurovision Fantasia, said it was written during a "toxic" relationship.
+He also claimed that he had put the song in a folder, and decided to record it when he heard of Dansk Melodi Grand Prix 2023.